 Many evenings and weekends were spent laying down the foundations of their home and writing the resource consent for their house themselves.

 “I actually enjoyed the process of writing the resource consent,” says Alexandria of a job most people run a mile away from.
 “Money was tight and hiring a professional was out of the question.
 With a bit of resourcefulness, like finding and using their neighbour’s resource consent as a guide on the council website, and a lot of patience, I managed to complete the process by myself.
-It helped that I am by profession a very procedure-orientated and organised person.
+It helped that I am by profession a very procedure-orientated and organized person.
 These skills definitely made the task on hand easier.”

 The arduous work and living has paid off.
 Alexandria and Will have completed the foundation work, getting power, connecting to council sewer and ready to submit resource consent.
 The actual house build has been contracted out and should be completed by middle of 2018.

-Last word for others taking on full-time jobs and a house build together?
+The last word for others taking on full-time jobs and a house build together?

 “Get creative.
 Don’t ever accept the first quote for a job – always shop around,” says Alexandria.
 “And while you’re it, enjoy the ride.”

-New Zealand’s largest suite style accommodation provider, Heritage Hotels and CityLife Hotels offer New Zealand’s pre-eminent collection of four star plus hotels in prime locations in all major destinations around the country.
+New Zealand’s largest suite style accommodation provider, Heritage Hotels and CityLife Hotels offer New Zealand’s pre-eminent collection of four-star plus hotels in prime locations in all major destinations around the country.

 The group is known to consistently offer all guests with a superior accommodation choice, coupled with the international experience and superior service that sets our group apart from the rest.